The first SIC Taxidermy students show off their finished mounts.

 The class will run on Tuesday nights, 5:30-9:20 p.m. during the regular semester.
 We recommend you bring your own mount so you can take home your hard work at the end of the 16-week course!

 You will finish the class with not only your first mount, but also your taxidermy tool kit and the knowledge and confidence to create more mounts.
-Tuition is $318 and fees are $84 plus about $325 for the taxidermy toolkit.
+In-district tuition and fees are approximatley $400.
 Participants aged 65 and older enjoy free tuition.
+Students are responsible for their own equipment, and the supply list will be emailed prior to the start of class.

 You can also earn free assistance with business plan writing, promotion and funding information from the WISBDC to open your own taxidermy business upon completion!